Leigan0/pairing_practice/README.md

 * Numbered cards are their point values
 * Jack, Queen and King count as 10
 * Ace counts as 11
-* Black Jack refers to 21 being reach with two cards only
+* Black Jack refers to 21 being reached with two cards only

 ## User stories